ktg5/csgo-cfg/README.md

 - Aliases to turn on stuff. (see below)

 ### Cool aliases
+If you download the `autoexec_help.cfg`, you can use `cfg_help` view all the aliases that are in the config.

 You can add these to the start of the autoexec at the end of the autoexec/cfg or use the aliases in console.

 `+streamer_mode` enables things streamers should enable.
 Read more about streamer mode [here](https://github.com/ktg5/csgo-autoexec#Information-about-streamer-mode).